pfrilling/oktasdk-php/docs/files/Resource/User.php.txt

      * Activates a user.
 This operation can only be performed on users with a
      * STAGED status.
 Activation of a user is an asynchronous operation.
 The
      * user will have the transitioningToStatus property with a value of ACTIVE
-     * during activation to indicate that the user hasn’t completed the
+     * during activation to indicate that the user hasn't completed the
      * asynchronous operation.
 The user will have a status of ACTIVE when the
      * activation process is complete.
      *